- 0

 Where your company is based can impact the coverage you receive.
 Factors such as state mandates, provider networks, and premium costs can all differ based on your startup’s location.

-State-specific regulations, such as those in Florida or Texas, significantly impact the health insurance options available to startups.
+State-specific regulations, such as those in Florida, Texas or Georgia, significantly impact the health insurance options available to startups.
 Each state has its own set of rules and mandates that govern the types of health insurance plans that can be offered, the coverage requirements, and the regulatory oversight of insurance providers.

 For example, some states have more stringent requirements for essential health benefits, which can affect the comprehensiveness and cost of the plans available to startups in those locations.